questdb/time-series-streaming-analytics-template/README.md

 `docker exec -ti rta_kafka_broker kafka-topics --list --bootstrap-server localhost:9092`

-If you run the Jupyter Notebook `SendGithubEventsToKafka.ipynb`, the output of this command should include a topic named `github_events`.
+If you run the Jupyter Notebook `Send-Github-Events-To-Kafka.ipynb`, the output of this command should include a topic named `github_events`.

 We can also consume events from that topic by running:
 `docker exec -ti rta_kafka_broker kafka-console-consumer --bootstrap-server localhost:9092 --topic github_events`.

 If you didn't stop the Jupyter Notebook, you should see new entries every few seconds.
-If you stopped it, you can [open it](http://localhost:8888/notebooks/SendGithubEventsToKafka.ipynb) and run it again.
+If you stopped it, you can [open it](http://localhost:8888/notebooks/Send-Github-Events-To-Kafka.ipynb) and run it again.
 New entries should appear on your console as it runs.

 Notice that even if we are consuming data from this topic, the data is still being ingested into QuestDB.
 This is one of